Welcome back! We hope you’ve all had a fun but relaxing time over the past couple of weeks and are ready to start the new term with a bang.

-This term is busy – as always – and starts with an exciting new history topic on the Battle of Britain.
-We will be organising an educational visit to RAF Museum, Cosford – more details to follow.
-In addition to this, we look forward to building on our knowledge of South America as we explore the physical features of the countries in this continent.
+This term is busy – as always – and starts with an exciting new history topic on Crime and Punishment.
+In addition to this, we look forward to building on our knowledge of South America as we explore the human impact on rainforests and other physical features.

 Phonics will continue to be ability set across KS2 and will take place twice per week.
 Your child may be with a different teacher for this.
 Children will receive 10 spellings on a Monday, to be tested on the following Monday.
-Additionally, children will also receive 10 spellings from their class teacher which are related to their age, these will be given out on a Tuesday and tested the following Tuesday.
+Additionally, children will alos receive 10 spellings from myself which are related to their age, these will be given out on a Tuesday and tested the following Tuesday.

 PE will continue to take place on a Wednesday and Friday, please ensure your child has the correct PE kit in school.
 White round neck t-shirt, shorts (preferably black or navy) and black pumps.
-It would also be appreciated if all uniform (including PE kit and pumps) is labelled with your child’s full name and class.
-As in the Autumn term, Year 5 will continue to receive one lesson from Soccer 2000, with the other being dance taught by Miss Jones.
+It would also be appreciated if all uniform (including PE kit and pumps) is labelled with your child's full name and class.
+This should be kept in school each half term to ensure less incidence of forgotten kit.
+As in the spring term, Year 5 will continue to receive one lesson from Soccer 2000, with the other being dance taught by Miss Jones.
 Please can we remind parents that jewellery should not be worn in school, with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.

-Myself and Mrs Jones are looking forward to continuing the exciting learning journey with year 5.
+Mrs Jones and I are looking forward to continuing the exciting learning journey with Year 5.
 If you have any questions/queries now or throughout the year, please do not hesitate to speak to us.

 Thank you for your continued support.